ABOUT HAMDAN STREET

 Restaurants in Hamdan Street

-In terms of licensed options, the Up and Below at the Courtyard by Marriott World Trade Center Abu Dhabi and Heroes pub in Crowne Plaza are great places to let your hair down in the city.
+In terms of licensed options, the hotels in Hamdan Street Abu Dhabi have a few options.
+The Up and Below at the Courtyard by Marriott World Trade Center Abu Dhabi and Heroes Pub in Crowne Plaza are great places to let your hair down in the city.

 Beaches near Hamdan Street